 - Brief Safety Audit when respite is done in your home.

-- "Required Notification" - an acknowledgement that you and each household member 12 years old and up have no criminal record and you will notify us if you are ever charged with a crime, even if you are innocent.*
+- "Required Notification" - a signed acknowledgement that you and each household member 12 years old and up have no criminal record and you will notify us if you are ever charged with a crime, even if you are innocent.*

-Asterisk indicates must be updated every 4 years
+* Asterisk indicates must be updated at least every year.

 Additional Requirements for Respite Providers